Los Angeles County Fire Department lifeguard logo.

 GRADUATE THE LIFEGUARD TRAINING ACADEMY

-Candidates who pass the stages will receive an invitation to join the training academy which is a rigorous 100-hour course held over five consecutive weekends in the Spring.
-At the academy, candidates are taught the principles of lifeguarding with an emphasis on ocean dynamics, rescues, first aid, rescue boat operations and more.
+Candidates who successfully clear both background and medical, will receive a final offer to join the training academy which is a rigorous 190-hour course held over nine consecutive weekends in the Spring.
+At the academy, candidates are taught the principles of lifeguarding with an emphasis on ocean dynamics, rescues, emergency medical response, rescue boat operations and more.

 BECOME AN OCEAN LIFEGUARD